-This handbook contains policies and procedures of the Harvard Graduate School of Education.
-Students should become familiar with the material pertaining to their degree program, and together with their advisers, make certain that their chosen program of study complies with all policies.
+This Handbook contains policies and procedures of the Harvard Graduate School of Education (HGSE).
+Students should become familiar with the material pertaining to their degree program and, together with their advisors, make certain that their chosen program of study complies with all policies.

-In the academic year 2021–22 and beyond, we are planning for several contingency scenarios that would protect the health and safety of our community, preserve our ability to adapt to evolving circumstances, and ensure the continuity of our teaching and research mission.
-HGSE continues to retain the discretion to apply its considered judgment to the question of how best to pursue its educational programs during the COVID-19 crisis, which may include, among other things, making recourse to online instruction and instituting compulsory testing and tracing programs as required conditions for accessing the Harvard campus or Harvard facilities.
+In recent years HGSE has had to act quickly to implement contingency scenarios in order to protect the health and safety of our community, while ensuring the continuity of our teaching and research mission.
+HGSE continues to retain the discretion to adjust its mode of teaching as it deems necessary in extraordinary circumstances, including by making recourse to online instruction and implementing compulsory testing and tracing programs as required conditions for accessing the Harvard campus or Harvard facilities.

 It is every student’s responsibility to be aware of, and to comply with all regulations, policies, procedures, and deadlines.